 No one likes to be told what to do by the grammar police, and professional content creators are no exception.
 To get the best results from your content guide, it needs to be more than just a long list of things you do and do not want writers and creatives to do.
 It needs to be a document that helps freelance professionals engage with your brand and compels them to follow whatever rules you lay out for content.

-One of the easiest ways to update your content style guide and make it more personable is to use the first-person “we” when stating your practices and rules.
-Instead of writing, “Abbreviate barbecue to BBQ,” try writing “We use BBQ in place of barbecue.”
+One of the easiest ways to complete a content style guide update and make it more personable is to use the first-person “we” when stating your practices and rules.
+Instead of writing, “Abbreviate barbecue to BBQ,” try writing, “We use BBQ in place of barbecue.”
 It might not seem like a big difference, but it helps writers and freelance creatives make a better connection with your brand.
 Rather than sounding like a teacher handing down a long list of rules, you come off as a fellow student sharing information about how to be successful.

 Think about how you like to be addressed.
 No one here at Textbroker likes to be talked down to or treated like an amateur, and we’re sure you don’t like that either.
 Avoid language in your style guide that makes your team members or outside writers feel that you don’t trust their expertise.
 Some marketing professionals feel tempted to give lessons in grammar within a style guide, which is generally a no-no. Professional writers know basic grammar rules and will only feel like you’re condescending if you write out a lecture on why you prefer the Oxford comma instead of simply stating, “We use the Oxford comma for all lists.”

-Tracking the Success of Your Updated Style guide
+Tracking the Success of Your Content Style Guide Update

-Once you update your style guide, you should start tracking its success.
+Once you complete your content style guide update, you should start tracking its success.
 Take an hour or two every month to sit down with the marketing metrics from your last period and see if there have been any changes over the preceding month.
 Changes in metrics can indicate that updates to your style guide are working.
 They may also indicate areas where you need to do a little more revising.
 With regular attention, your content style guide is sure to become a cornerstone of your organization’s content marketing strategy.

 Do you already know what type of content you need?